alwinb/html-braces/README.md

 Inspiration
 -----------

 Html-braces is similar in syntax to the handlebars and htmlbars template languages.
 It's html-awareness is similar to htmlbars.
-The use of s-expressions which lead me to turn html-braces into a lisp-like language (the part I like most about it at the moment) was inspired by this [note](https://gist.github.com/wycats/8116673) from the handlebars autor.
+The use of s-expressions which lead me to turn html-braces into a lisp-like language was inspired by this [note](https://gist.github.com/wycats/8116673) from the handlebars autor.

 Quick guide